orbitdb-archive/orbit/README.md

 ## Introduction

-Anonymous Networks is a proof-of-concept chat application built on top of ipfs.
+Anonymous Networks is a proof-of-concept ***distributed chat application built on top of ipfs***.

+*"Anonymous"* as in no real-names, no emails. *"Anonymous"* **NOT** as in *"hide your ass"*.

-All content (messages, files, metadata) are saved in ipfs.
+All content (messages, files, metadata) are saved in ipfs as files or objects.

 There's currently a server that tracks the head (ipfs hash) of a linked list that enables traversing the history of a message chain.
 In future this will be replaced by ipns.

+The messages are encrypted by default.
+Currently there's only one key pair that is used for the crypto.
+This will change in the future once ipfs has keystore implemented.

 ### Features
-- Channel-based chats and usernames
+- Channel-based chats, usernames
 - Drag & drop files to a channel to share them
 - Channel modes: password protection to read (Secret), password protection to write (Moderated, only channel "ops" can write)
 - Native application on OSX and Linux (Electron)

+## Requirements
+- Node.js v4.2.1
+- Chrome

+For development

+- Following npm modules installed globally: grunt-cli, mocha, electron-prebuilt
+- g++, gcc, make (for building native modules)
+- python 2 (for building, some native modules need it, node-fibers perhaps?)

 ## Run
 ```